GENERAL MOTORS (CENTRAL FOUNDRY DIVISION)

-GM completed dredging of PCB-contaminated St. Lawrence River sediments in the fall of 1995.
-Since cleanup goals were not reached in all targeted areas, a multilayer cap was placed over those sediments.
+GM completed dredging of PCB-contaminated St. Lawrence River sediments in fall 1995.
+Because cleanup goals were not reached in all targeted areas, a multilayer cap was placed over those sediments.
 The dredged sediments were shipped by rail to a hazardous waste disposal facility.

-From July 2000 through August 2004, remediation of the two inactive lagoons took place.
+From 2000 through 2004, the remediation of the two inactive lagoons took place.
 Contaminated sludges and soils surrounding a 1.5-million gallon lagoon and a 350,000-gallon lagoon were dug up, stabilized and shipped to an off-site disposal facility.

-In the fall of 2003, GM completed the removal of contaminated soils at the toe of the slope of the Industrial Landfill.
+In 2003, GM completed the removal of contaminated soils at the toe of the slope of the Industrial Landfill.

-In October 2004, GM began cleaning up Turtle Cove.
+In 2004, GM began cleaning up Turtle Cove.
 Remediation included the dredging of the cove and the excavation of contaminated soils on the adjacent tribal property.
-These areas were subject to the tribal remediation standards of 0.1 mg/kg PCBs for sediments and 1 mg/kg PCBs for soils.
-This work finished in March 2005.
-The cleanup of the soils on another tribal property took place in the summer of 2007.
+These areas were subject to the Tribal remediation standards of 0.1 mg/kg PCBs for sediments and 1 mg/kg PCBs for soils.
+This work finished in 2005.
+The cleanup of the soils on another tribal property took place in 2007.
 One remaining tribal property cannot be remediated until the property owners provide access to it.

 Industrial Landfill and East Disposal Area: The remedy selected by EPA in the site’s 1992 ROD includes excavating highly contaminated materials from the East Disposal Area, followed by on-site treatment and disposal of residual contamination, capping the Industrial Landfill and less contaminated materials in the East Disposal Area, and groundwater containment.
-GM began the engineering design of this remedy in the summer of 1992.
-Design plans were not completed due to strong public opposition to the containment remedy.
-EPA updated the site remedy in March 1999 to allow for off-site disposal rather than treatment of these materials.
-EPA updated the site remedy in April 2000 allowing for the off-site disposal of certain materials after on-site treatment via stabilization, rather than thermal desorption.
+GM began the engineering design of this remedy in 1992.
+The design plans were not, however, completed due to strong public opposition to the containment remedy.
+EPA updated the site remedy in 1999 to allow for off-site disposal rather than treatment of these materials.
+EPA updated the site remedy in 2000, allowing for the off-site disposal of certain materials after on-site treatment via stabilization, rather than thermal desorption.

 While considerable progress has been made in remediating the site, several significant areas still require remediation.
 EPA and GM were working cooperatively to further work at the site when GM filed for bankruptcy protection in June 2009.
-Upon emerging from bankruptcy protection a short time later, GM changed its name to Motors Liquidation Corporation (MLC).
+Subsequently, the RACER Trust was formed and assumed ownership of the site.
+Since that time, the pace of cleanup has quickened.

-Sampling in 2008, 2009 and 2010 found elevated concentrations of PCBs in and on interior building surfaces.
+Sampling in 2008, 2009, and 2010 found elevated concentrations of PCBs in and on interior building surfaces.
 Contamination was also found in tunnels and soils located beneath the main production floor level at the plant.
-Under a Unilateral Administrative Order, MLC began and RACER completed the demolition of the buildings and addressed the contaminated soils and materials.
+Under a Unilateral Administrative Order, RACER demolished the buildings and addressed the contaminated soils and materials.
 The demolition, excavation of sub-slab soils and off-site disposal effort was performed from 2011-2014.

 EPA has conducted three five-year reviews at the site.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-Both reviews concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
-The remedy will be protective in the long term once remaining remedial measures called for in the RODs are put in place.
+The reviews have concluded that response actions at the site to date are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
+The remedy will be protective in the long-term once the remaining remedial measures called for in the RODs are put in place.
 EPA will complete another five-year review in 2020.

 What Is the Current Site Status?